vuwnu/bones/README.md

-# bones
+### bones
-Simple Javascript library for building higher level apps on top of
+Simple Javascript library for use in building higher level apps